NFDI4BIOIMAGE/training/docs/readme.md

 ## How to use this resource

-This Jupyter Book can be searched using the search bar on the right:
+This Jupyter Book can be searched using the search bar on the left:

 ![search bar](how_to_use.png)